 Final Thoughts on Planning a Jamaica Vacation

 Jamaica is one of the Caribbean’s most memorable destinations because it has more than beaches.
-It has rhythm, food, waterfalls, mountains, culture, history, and a personality that stands out.
+It has rhythm, food, waterfalls, mountains, culture, history, resorts, and a personality that stands out.

 Montego Bay is best for convenience and resort variety.
 Negril is best for beaches and sunsets.
 Ocho Rios is best for waterfalls and excursions.
 The South Coast is best for a quieter resort feel.
 Kingston is best for culture and music history.